Melamine resin

 Melamine resin or melamine formaldehyde (also shortened to melamine) is a resin with melamine rings terminated with multiple hydroxyl groups derived from formaldehyde.
 This thermosetting plastic material is made from melamine and formaldehyde.
 In its butylated form, it is dissolved in n-butanol and xylene.
 It is then used to cross-link with alkyd, epoxy, acrylic, and polyester resins, used in surface coatings.
 There are many types, varying from very slow to very fast curing.

 Curing

 Melamine-formaldehyde can be cured by heating, which induces dehydration and crosslinking.
 The crosslinking can be carried out to a limited degree to give resins.
 Either the melamine-formaldehyde resins or melamine-formaldehyde "monomer" can be cured by treatment with any of several polyols.
+As a thermosetting plastic, melamine resin is hardened by placing it in powder form in a mold, closing it and then exerting high pressure on it in a press, until the resin hardens into a solid product such as tableware.
+The raw powder is also known as amino melamine compound, and versions that replace melamine with urea exist for non-food applications.
+Liquid forms of melamine resin are used as adhesives in wood products such as particle board to bind the wood particles together as well as the laminate on the particle board.

 Applications

 Construction material

 The principal use of melamine resin is as the main constituent of high-pressure laminates, such as Formica and Arborite, and of laminate flooring.
 Melamine-resin tile wall panels can also be used as whiteboards.
 Melamine formaldehyde is used in plastic laminate and overlay materials.
 Formaldehyde is more tightly bound in melamine-formaldehyde than it is in urea-formaldehyde.
 This results in somewhat reduced levels of harmful formaldehyde emissions.